-and NICE (2004) have been calling for comprehensive coordinated care patients with cancer.
-They indicated that the integration of palliative care into the existing primary care infrastructure is paramount, this model could make it possible for all members of the primary healthcare team to optimise their performance and deliver the best possible care to their patients.
+WHO (2002), ESO (Ahmedzai et al., 2004) and NICE (2004) have been calling for comprehensive coordinated care for patients with cancer.
+They indicated that the integration of palliative care into the existing primary care infrastructure is of paramount importance.
+Indeed, this model could make it possible for all members of the primary healthcare team to optimise their performance and deliver the best possible care to their patients in the community.